Populi/cronken/cronken_specification.md

   or an arbitrary string to use a lock named the contents of the string.
 If this is set to `true` or a string, all servers running cronken will attempt to acquire the lock before running `cmd`, and only the one that successfully acquires it will actually run it.
-* `ttl`, which is an integer specifying how long the lock should persist if cronken is killed mid-execution.
+* `ttl`, which is an integer specifying the minimum lock time and how long the lock should persist if cronken is killed mid-execution.
 While `cmd` is running, the lock is automatically renewed, but in the event the program crashes or is killed, the lock will automatically be released in `ttl` seconds.

 `job_state` contains any state-based flags the job has.
 Currently, this is only used for persisting paused state across restarts -- if job_state->paused is set to true, the job will be paused on load.
 If it's set to false or